 Cohiba needs to know what is considered a short undefined section.
 This can be specified using the element <threshold-for-removing-undefined-well-sections>.
+The default value is one meter.

 For long undefined sections, Cohiba will introduce special inequality points (see Section 12) at the edges of the undefined sections to ensure that surfaces are in the right position at these locations.